-- Ideation: Employees who come up with good ideas
+- Ideation: employees coming up with good ideas

-- Influence: Which employees are influential in changing others’ behavior
+- Influence: employees who are influential in changing others’ behavior

-- Efficiency: Which teams will complete projects on time
+- Efficiency: teams most likely to complete projects on time

-- Vulnerability: Which employees an organization can’t afford to lose
+- Vulnerability: employees the organization can’t afford to lose

 For more detail on each of these applications and how to identify these traits, you can read this fascinating Harvard Business Review article here.